101Loop/HisabKitab-Flutter/README.md

 **Step 3:**

-Finally, you can run this project locally by using the following command:
+Finally, you can run this project locally by using the following command or by using your IDE:

 ```
 flutter run
 ```

-or by using your IDE.

 # Contributing